Romanian election winner says won't attend president's consultations

 "We had a discussion in the party.
-We cannot honor the president's invitation for tomorrow ... while the old parliament is still in place," Liviu Dragnea told reporters on Tuesday.
+We cannot honour the president's invitation for tomorrow ... while the old parliament is still in place," Liviu Dragnea told reporters on Tuesday.

 "We cannot come up with a proposal for prime minister until the new parliament is validated."